 In order to complete a Network Access Agreement with us, we will assess whether your scheme meets our requirements and also whether we have the capacity to accommodate it on the local waterway.
 We will also require the party who will complete it to provide us with evidence that they are able to meet the required financial commitments.
 If necessary we will require assurances which may include parent company or personal guarantees, a fee deposit in the form of a bond to be held by us against any default or other types of security which are normal in transactions of this importance.

 In order to build your scheme you will also require consent from other statutory bodies, the main one being the Local Planning Authority (LPA).
-To help you more fully understand how the planning process works, you can refer to some previous planning applications via this link.
+To help you more fully understand how the planning process works, you can refer to previous planning applications.
 As a statutory consultee, we will be asked by the LPA to comment on your scheme.

 Any applicant looking to invest the significant funds required to create a new marina or lay-by development should fully investigate the inland moorings market to assess demand for moorings in their chosen location.
 Additionally the question of 'need' (not the same as demand) may be required in sites located in Green Belt following a number of appeals against refusal of planning applications.
 The responsibility for assessing demand and need will rest with the applicant.

-The Canal & River Trust can provide some factual data on request which may assist in the market assessments:
+We can provide some factual data on request which may assist in the market assessments.